Panabá Municipality

-Political Regionalisation
+Political regionalisation

 The municipality belongs to the First Federal Electoral District and the Tenth Local Election District.

 Foundation

-Pre-Columbian ruins have been discovered on a site in the village of Panabá showing that this place was inhabited during the pre-Hispanic period by Indians in the province of Domes.

 Throughout the colonial period, Panabá was under the jurisdiction of Valladolid through Tizimín.
-As a result of changes in the peninsula during the nineteenth century Panabá was part of the municipality of Tizimín until 1918.
+During the nineteenth century Panabá was part of the municipality of Tizimín until 1918.

-Historical Monuments

-Architecturally the town is notably attractive.
-The beautiful temple of San Pedro the Apostle is located in the city.

-Ethnic Groups
+Indigenous groups

 The population of indigenous language (Yucatec Maya) speakers (5 years and over) is 2,465 people.

-Demographic Trends
+Demographic trends

 According to the Census of Population and Housing made in June 2010 by the INEGI, the total population of the municipality was 7,461 people, of whom 3,718 are male and 3,713 are female.
 The total population of the town represents 0.32 per cent of the total population of the state.

 Climate

-Education, Health and Housing
+Education, health and housing

 The town has 4 levels of schools: preschool, primary, secondary and high school.
 There is a library located in the headquarters.
 A literacy campaign made by the National Institute for Adult Education (INEA) succeeded in increasing literacy in the municipality.
 In 1980, there was 663 people counted as illiterate and by 1986 this number was reduced to 136.
 According to the 2010 census, the literacy rate for people between 15 and 24 years of age was 97.2%.

-One medical unit of the Instituto Mexicano del Seguro Social (IMSS) is found in Panabá, in addition to private care.

-Typical housing in the region is constructed from wooden posts with wattle and daub walls (locally known as bajareques) and roofed with Huan, (long narrow plant leaves), however most are built with concrete blocks, cement, wood and sheet-metal.